Just like any other domesticated animal, there are pros and cons to pugs.

 Check Out The Healthier Version Of this Breed: Retro Pug

-Their flattened faces make them brachycephalic, which means that an excess of soft tissues blocks their windpipes.
+Their flattened faces make them brachycephalic, which means an excess of soft tissues blocks their windpipes.

 Because of their restricted airflows, even light exercise can leave some pugs panting for breath.

 Their big, bulging eyes are prone to injury and infection—their uniquely wrinkled skin traps moisture and grime, which can pave the way to skin infections.

 Although not very large, a pug’s dense body can still strain its short legs and lead to knee problems.